Options for Personal Overdraft Coverage

-If your account qualifies, your checking account will automatically be covered by Overdraft Privilege Standard Coverage for checks, ACH and certain other transactions.
-If a transaction causes your checking account to be overdrawn, this service can pay the transaction for a fee of $36 ($29 for military accounts), 1,, up to the total overdraft limit.
+If your account qualifies, your checking account will automatically receive Overdraft Privilege - Standard Coverage which covers the transactions listed in the chart above.
+If you do not have sufficient funds during one of these transactions, this service will pay the transaction for you for a fee of $36 ($29 for military account),1,2,3 up to your overdraft limit.4

-To cover ATM withdrawals and everyday check card purchases, you can sign up for Overdraft Privilege Extended Coverage.
-These transactions may be declined at the time of purchase if you are not enrolled and do not have sufficient funds.
-Simply contact us through any one of the following channels to see how you can get started with Extended Coverage:
+To also cover ATM withdrawals and everyday debit card purchases, you can sign up for Overdraft Privilege - Extended Coverage.5 Without this service, these transactions may be declined at the time of purchase if you do not have sufficient funds.
+You can sign up for Extended Coverage at account opening, or simply contact us through any one of the following channels:

 - Call us at (877) 803-4810

-- Download the Overdraft Privilege Extended Coverage Consent Form to enroll by mail
+- Download & mail us a completed Overdraft Privilege Extended Coverage Consent Form

-Of course, you can always opt out of Overdraft Privilege, but if you do, overdraft transactions will not be paid, and your account will still be charged a $36 non-sufficient funds fee ($29 for military accounts) for each overdraft transaction.
-To opt out, call us at (877) 803-4810.
+Of course, you can always discontinue Overdraft Privilege in its entirety, but if you do, overdraft transactions will not be paid, and your account will still be charged a $36 non-sufficient funds fee ($29 for military accounts) for each overdraft transaction.
+To discontinue, call us at (877) 803-4810 and press option 0.

 Frequently Asked Questions